 What is social pedagogy?

-Social pedagogy can help develop good practice throughout a service by providing common understandings and building on existing strengths.
+Social pedagogy can help develop good practice by providing common understandings and building on existing strengths.
 Social pedagogy learning and development offers a distinctive approach:

 - An ethos informed by values relating to human equality and respect, whether for colleagues or the people who use a service.
 Social pedagogic practice is based on building relationships and valuing dialogue and joint activity.
 At the same time social pedagogy encourages a critical awareness of the workings of society and its institutions.